wpswings/mwb-bookings-for-woocommerce/README.txt

 * Easy Booking Social Share button available integration with Facebook.
 * Admin can easily provide Booking Refunds and easy RMA plugin compatibility.
 * Provide a specific Booking Policy Section likewise description tab.
+*  Maximum capacity of Booking for a single day
+* Showing Location On Map on Single Product Page

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE BOOKINGS PLUGIN ==